 the Following Questions:

-New worms, malware, viruses, and ransomware are multiplying every day and is creating a need for ethical hacking services to safeguard the networks of businesses, government agencies or defense.
+New worms, malware, viruses, and ransomware are primary benefit are multiplying every day and is creating a need for ethical hacking services to safeguard the networks of businesses, government agencies or defense.

 Government agencies and business organizations today are in constant need of ethical hackers to combat the growing threat to IT security.
 A lot of government agencies, professionals and corporations now understand that if you want to protect a system, you cannot do it by just locking your doors